Zinc Football

-Zinc Football, also known as Zinc Football Academy, is an Indian professional football academy club based in Zawar, a mining town in Udaipur, Rajasthan.
+Zinc Football (also known as Zinc Football Academy) is an Indian professional football club based in Udaipur, Rajasthan.
 The club competes in R-League A Division, the top tier league of the state.
 The academy was formed in 2017 as part of Hindustan Zinc Limited major stake holder Vedanta Resources's CSR.
-Zinc FA is the current champions of R-League, and was nominated for I-League Second Division.
+Zinc FA was the champions of the 2021 R-League A Division season & was nominated for I-League Second Division.